sooraj171/STAF/README.md

 - Navigate to the https://github.com/sooraj171/STAF.Selenium.Tests.
 - Clone or download the above repo.
 - Open the project from Visual Studio
+- From the Test menu, Click Configure Run Settings and select RunSettings file from the solution.
 - From the Build menu, Click Build Project
-- From Test Explorer, select the test and Click run.
+- From Test Explorer, select a test/multiple tests and Click run.
 - A sample test will get executed.

 ## **How to Override the driver and driver options**